Skip to main content

 Data Protection

-• End-to-end Encryption: TLS 1.3 for all communications
+• End-to-end encryption : TLS 1.3 for all communications

-• Secure Storage: Data encrypted at rest (AES-256)
+• Secure storage : Data encrypted at rest (AES-256)

-• Isolation: Dedicated environments per tenant
+• Isolation : Dedicated environments per tenant

 Digital Sovereignty

-• French law: Native GDPR compliance
+• French Law : Native GDPR compliance

 Audit and Traceability

-• Complete logs: All interactions tracked
+• Complete logs : All interactions tracked

-• Retention: Stored according to legal policies
+• Retention : Retention according to legal policies

-• Compliance: Audit reports available
+• Compliance : Audit reports available

 Security Controls

-Security Controls LLMaaS
+LLMaaS Security Controls

 Prompt Security

-It is possible to disable this security analysis for very specific use cases, although this is not recommended.
-For any questions regarding this or to request deactivation, please contact Cloud Temple support.
+:::tip Contact support for deactivation It is possible to disable this security analysis for very specific use cases, although it is not recommended.
+For any questions regarding this or to request a deactivation, please contact Cloud Temple support. :::

 1. Structural Analysis (check_structure)

-• Unicode normalization: The prompt is normalized using unicodedata.normalize('NFKC', prompt).
+• Unicode Normalization: The prompt is normalized using unicodedata.normalize('NFKC', prompt).
 If the original prompt differs from its normalized version, this may indicate the use of deceptive Unicode characters (homoglyphs) to bypass filters.
 For example, "аdmin" (Cyrillic) instead of "admin" (Latin).

-2. Suspicious Pattern Detection (check_patterns)
+2. Detection of Suspicious Patterns (check_patterns)

-• Examples of detected patterns:
+• Examples of detected patterns :

 3. Behavioral Analysis (check_behavior)